-Our 2018 tour is now full but please look out for future dates to be added soon.
+Please look out for future dates and more details to be added soon.

 Arrive in Salalah, Oman ready for evening departure to Socotra.
 The crossing will take approximately 9 hours.

 Upon arrival to Socotra you will be transferred to the Hadibo eco-lodge to acclimatize and have lunch.
 After lunch, we will head to Ayhaft Canyon National Park.
 In the canyon we will visit large fresh water-pools where you can swim and relax.
 All around can be seen a huge variety of endemic plants such as Dessert Rose, Tamarind trees, Cucumber trees and a wide variety of birds such as Socotra Sparrow, Socotra Sunbird and both Socotri and Somali Starlings.

 After swimming, we will drive to Delisha beach which is is packed with pristine white sands full of crabs.
 We will relax while swimming both in the sea and in a freshwater lagoon.
 Afterwards we will climb a huge sand dune overseeing the beach.
 There is also a possibility of watching a beautiful sunset from Delisha.

 Dinner and overnight stay at the hotel in Hadibo.